PayDock/mobile-sdk-doc/widgets/mastercard-src.md

 ### How to use the Mastercard SRC Click To Pay Widget

-This section describes how to initialise and use the `MastercardSRCClickToPayWidget` view in your application for iOS.
+This section describes how to initialise and use the `ClickToPayWidget` view in your application for iOS.
 The widget integrates with the Paydock `client-sdk` and performs tokenisation to retrieve a OTT (One-Time-Token).

-The definition of the `MastercardSRCClickToPayWidget` is as follows:
+The definition of the `ClickToPayWidget` is as follows:

 ```Swift
 MastercardSRCClickToPayWidget(